Surabaya: Colonial era

 Before 1900, the city center of Surabaya revolved around the Jembatan Merah (lit.
 'Red Bridge').
 In 1910, a modern port facility was built in Surabaya, now known as Tanjung Perak Harbor.
-Until the 1920s, new settlements such as Darmo, Gubeng, Fields, and Ketabang grew.
+Until the 1920s, new settlements such as Darmo, Gubeng, Rungkut, and Ketabang grew.

 Surabaya was an early center for leftist political organizing in colonial Indonesia.
 In the 1910s, Dutch colonists founded the predecessor to the Communist Party of Indonesia (PKI), the ISDV.
 The success of organizing with sailors and local Indonesians led to a crackdown in 1917.

 Independence era

 Japan occupied the city in 1942, as part of the Japanese occupation of the Dutch East Indies, and it was bombed by the Allies in 1944.
 After the surrender of Japan at the end of World War II, Surabaya was seized by Indonesian nationalists.
 The young nation soon came into conflict with the British, who had become caretakers of the Dutch colony after the Japanese surrender.